JohnPaulinePineda/Portfolio_Project_54/docs/index.md

 [Class Weights](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) are used to assign different levels of importance to different classes when the distribution of instances across different classes in a classification problem is not equal.
 By assigning higher weights to the minority class, the model is encouraged to give more attention to correctly predicting instances from the minority class.
 Class weights are incorporated into the loss function during training.
 The loss for each instance is multiplied by its corresponding class weight.
 This means that misclassifying an instance from the minority class will have a greater impact on the overall loss than misclassifying an instance from the majority class.
 The use of class weights helps balance the influence of each class during training, mitigating the impact of class imbalance.
 It provides a way to focus the learning process on the classes that are underrepresented in the training data.

 [Hyperparameter Tuning](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) is an iterative process that involves experimenting with different hyperparameter combinations, evaluating the model's performance, and refining the hyperparameter values to achieve the best possible performance on new, unseen data - aimed at building effective and well-generalizing machine learning models.
 A model's performance depends not only on the learned parameters (weights) during training but also on hyperparameters, which are external configuration settings that cannot be learned from the data.

+1. A modelling pipeline using an individual classifier was implemented.
+    * [Logistic regression model](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) from the <mark style="background-color: #CCECFF"><b>sklearn.linear_model</b></mark> Python library API with 5 hyperparameters:
+        * <span style="color: #FF0000">penalty</span> = penalty norm made to vary between L1, L2 and none
+        * <span style="color: #FF0000">class_weight</span> = weights associated with classes held constant at a value  equal to balanced or none, as applicable
+        * <span style="color: #FF0000">solver</span> = algorithm used in the optimization problem held constant at a value equal to saga
+        * <span style="color: #FF0000">max_iter</span> = maximum number of iterations taken for the solvers to converge held constant at a value of 500
+        * <span style="color: #FF0000">random_state</span> = random instance to shuffle the data for the solver algorithm held constant at a value of 88888888
+2. Hyperparameter tuning was conducted using the 5-fold cross-validation method with optimal model performance determined using the F1 score.

 ```python